Indiana Jones and the Last Crusade

 While my opinions on the last film were mixed at best, it did still make a lot of money at the time of its release which prompted Spielberg, Lucas, and the Indy crew to churn out one more movie that was originally supposed to bring the Indy films to a close.
 Pulling out all the stops and giving us a follow-up in keeping with the tone of the original film, The Last Crusade is a much more widely praised sequel as opposed to its predecessor and considering how long it’s been since the first time I’ve seen it, I really had a fun time watching it again.
 To be straight up, I honestly didn’t remember much from the movie before rewatching it for the sake of this review, but once I rewatched it I was surprised how I had such a hard time remembering these moments.

 Much like Raiders, this movie deals in not a whole lot of logical moments, but at least fun ones that Indiana Jones has become known for and they are very memorable.
 I think the main reason I had a hard time remembering them before was also because I watch movies much differently now then I did when I first saw this movie.
 Mostly because I have this whole review blog that you’re reading right now.
 There are legit interesting characters that play their parts well, creative camera work and stunt choreography, and it all amounts to an adventure that fits perfectly into the Indiana Jones canon.
-Despite how much crap I gave it in the last review, I think Temple of Doom did earn its place amongst the rest of the Indiana Jones films, though The Last Crusade definitely fits much more comfortably in the Indiana Jones lineup then Temple of Doom.
-Although, even with the familiar tone, humor, and pizazz of Raiders, does The Last Crusade still hold up after all these years?
+Despite how much crap I gave it in the last review, I think Temple of Doom did earn its place among the rest of the Indiana Jones films, though The Last Crusade definitely fits much more comfortably in the Indiana Jones lineup then Temple of Doom.
+Although, even with the familiar tone, humor, and pizzazz of Raiders, does The Last Crusade still hold up after all these years?
 Well, there’s only one way to find out.

 Find your dad, give him a big hug, and prepare for this holy grand adventure with Indiana Jones and the Last Crusade!